Sudan Conflict Displaces Millions, Famine Threatens

 The IOM has also warned about the risk of flooding due to the rains, worsening already fragile conditions.
 The conflict between Sudan’s armed forces and the paramilitary Rapid Support Forces has led to displacement, deaths, injuries, and a growing humanitarian crisis.

 Amid the conflict, more than six million people in Sudan, around 13% of the population, are one step away from famine, according to the Integrated Food Security Phase Classification.
-Over 20 million people across Sudan are facing acute food insecurity due to conflict, economic decline, and mass displacement, says the UN humanitarian affairs office, OCHA.
+Over 20 million people across Sudan are facing acute food insecurity due to conflict, economic decline, and mass displacement, according to the UN Humanitarian Affairs Office, OCHA.